PPO in the Fisher-Rao geometry: Introduction

-In this paper, we present a novel theoretical analysis of PPO that overcomes these challenges by adopting a \textit{Fisher-Rao (Hellinger)} penalty for policy updates.
-Our approach is built on a new \textit{surrogate performance bound} that replaces the uniform TV distance with an \textit{integrated} $\mathrm{TV}^2$ over the state occupancy measure.
-We show this quantity is bounded by the Bregman divergence generated by the chi-squared ($\chi^2$) divergence to a reference measure which is equivalent to Fisher-Rao metric.
-This enables reformulating PPO's surrogate in a \textit{mirror descent} framework under this geometry.
-The key contributions of this work are the following. \begin{itemize} \item We derive a novel, surrogate bound in a tighter metric on the difference of value functions.
-The improved estimate replaces the known uniform-in-state total variation bound with a bound featuring TV$^2$ integrated with respect to the occupation measure. \item We demonstrate relative smoothness and relative convexity with respect to the FR$^2$ distance for the squared densities.
-A key observation is that for square densities FR$^2$ is also a Bregman divergence.
-These are the key properties needed for convergence analysis. \item Using the three-point lemma we consequently prove sub-linear convergence for the FR-PPO scheme. \end{itemize} These theoretical advances provide the first rigorous convergence guarantees for a PPO-style algorithm and open new avenues for developing more efficient and theoretically grounded policy optimization methods.
+In this paper, we present a novel theoretical analysis of a PPO-like method that overcomes these challenges by adopting a \textit{Fisher--Rao (Hellinger)} penalty for policy updates.
+The key contributions of this work are the following: \begin{itemize} \item We derive a novel, surrogate bound in a tighter metric on the difference of value functions (Theorem \ref{thm lower bound perf diff}).
+The improved estimate replaces the known uniform-in-state TV bound established by \cite{schulman-15} with a bound featuring $\operatorname{TV}^2$ integrated with respect to the occupancy measure at the old policy. \item We show the $\operatorname{TV^2}$ term is bounded above by the Bregman divergence generated by the chi-squared $(\chi^2)$ divergence, which in turn is equivalent to the Fisher--Rao metric on the space of squared densities.
+Hence, we demonstrate smoothness of the value function relative to the $\operatorname{FR}^2$ distance between squared densities (Corollary \ref{cor lower bound FR^2}).
+This enables reformulating PPO's surrogate in a mirror descent framework under the Fisher--Rao geometry. \item By applying the three-point lemma, we establish sub-linear convergence of the FR--PPO scheme in the direct parameterization setting (Theorem \ref{thm:convergence_fr_steps}).
+Moreover, for linearly parameterized policies, we prove sub-linear convergence under compatible function approximation (Theorem \ref{thm:sublinear_convergence_proj_NPG} and \ref{thm:sublinear_convergence_approx_proj_NPG}). \end{itemize} These theoretical advances provide the first rigorous convergence guarantees for a PPO-style algorithm and open new avenues for developing more efficient and theoretically grounded policy optimization methods.